NEWSLETTER NO. 112 Wedneday Febuary 1, 2023Download Or View News Letter In PDF Format

 The owner and general manager of Trains and Travel International is Chris Skow.
-In 2021 he is celebrating 56 years in the tour and travel industry.
+In 2021 he is celebrated 56 years in the tour and travel industry.
 Below is a brief account of his life long love and passion for trains, railroads and guiding tour groups.

 HOW IT ALL GOT STARTED MANY YEARS AGO